ycrc/ycrc.github.io/docs/clusters-at-yale/access/ood.md

 #### ycrc_default

-The `ycrc_default` conda environment will be automatically built when you select it for the first time with Juputer.
-The commands used to build `ycrc_default` are
+The `ycrc_default` conda environment will be automatically built when you select it for the first time from Jupyter.
+You can also build your own Jupyter with:

 ```
 module load miniconda
-conda create -n ycrc_default jupyter jupyter-lab
+conda create -n env_name jupyter jupyter-lab
 ```

 Once created, `ycrc_default` will not be updated unless you do it manually.
-To update the conda env, please run the following command from a shell command line:
+To update `ycrc_default`, please run the following command from a shell command line:
 ```
 module load miniconda
 conda update -n  ycrc_default jupyter jupyter-lab